 1.5kW Solar System

 The humble 1.5kW solar system was Australia’s most popular solar power system from about 2011 to 2013.
-It has now been well and truly overtaken in popularity by the 6.6kW system and increasingly by 10kW solar.
+It has now been well and truly overtaken in popularity by the 6.6kW system as entry level and increasingly by 10kW solar.

 Why was 1.5kW so popular?
 Well, before Jan 1 2013 the rebate system was skewed to max out at 1.5kW.
 Due to a scheme called the “solar multiplier” you used to get twice the rebate for the first 1.5kW of any system, compared to subsequent kWs.
 So in terms of dollars per kW, a 1.5kW system represented the best value.

 However, all that has now changed.
 The “solar multiplier” which favoured 1.5kW solar systems is gone.
 But don’t panic!
-We still have a solar rebate!
-To cut a long story short, you can now get a subsidy of approximately $350 for every kW installed.
+Australia still has a very generous solar rebate program operating nationally.

 How many solar panels make up a 1.5kW system?

-Back in the day, each 250W solar panel was about 1.6m x 1m, so you needed at least 10m² of roof space.
+Back when they were popular, a 1.5kW may have had six 250W solar panels.
+Each was around 1.6m x 1m, so you needed at least 10m² of roof space.

 To give you a feel for how big 10m2 is this picture may help: